Review: Puma VCT 13

 Venture capital schemes have been the subject of a Treasury consultation.
 The proposals could have an effect on the investment policy of this VCT in future.

-The Puma 13 VCT won’t deliver stellar returns – indeed it’s not designed to.
+The Puma 13 VCT is unlikely to deliver stellar returns – indeed, it’s not designed to.
 It is structured to enable the VCT to be wound up after eight to ten years, with the remaining funds returned to investors.
-The initial tax break forms the majority of the return, and the underlying investments will typically have a level of asset backing, such as freehold property or contracted revenue, to mitigate downside risk.
+The initial tax break forms the majority of the return, and the underlying investments are likely to be in property-owning businesses, to mitigate downside risk.
 The Puma team is very experienced in this style of VCT management.
 If you’re interested in a limited life VCT this is one to consider.